 Also, if you’re sending money overseas, you’ll need to get the recipient’s SWIFT code to complete the transfer.

-Thanks to standardized systems, including IBAN and SWIFT, it easy to send money to someone overseas in a safe environment.
-Before making such transactions, take the time to learn the necessary requirements for sending money to any country.
+Thanks to standardized systems, including IBAN and SWIFT, it is easy to send money to someone overseas in a safe environment.
+Before making such transactions, take the time to learn the requirements for sending money to any country.
 You also need to know the maximum transfer limits.